evelinad/cil-1/clustering.md

 $$Z\_{kn}\in[0,1], \sum\_{k=1}^KZ\_{kn}=1$$

-GMM gives an upper bound for the SSE:
+GMM gives an upper bound for the squared error:

 $$||X-UZ||\_F^2$$